 Using the local worker flow data that we constructed for the United Kingdom, we decompose local unemployment rate differences into contributions from differences in separation and job-finding rates.
 Figure 11 illustrates that separation rates are increasing with local unemployment rates and job-finding rates are decreasing with local unemployment rates.
-As is evident in the figure, the slope for separation rates is roughly twice as large as for job-finding rates, indicating that differences in separation rates across local labor markets are the dominant driver of local unemployment rate differences.
+As is evident in the figure, the percentage decline of separation rates is roughly twice as large as the increase of job-finding rates, indicating that differences in separation rates across local labor markets are the dominant driver of local unemployment rate differences.
 The formal decomposition attributes 64.3% of the unemployment variation across space to differences in separation rates, 35.8% to job-finding rates, and -0.1% to the residual.
+Appendix Figure A-12 visualizes this decomposition result.

-Figure 11: Decomposition of Unemployment Differences across U.K. Local Labor Markets
+Figure 11: Separation and Job Finding Rate across U.K. Local Labor Markets